Looking for tips and resources on how to start learning beginner French?

 You can start working your way into the following lists first before you proceed to vocabulary per theme.

 You can also check out the different beginner-level vocabulary sorted by theme here in the beginner vocabulary category.
-Or for the most complete listing of French vocabulary, get your copy of the Talk in French vocabulary e-book.
+Or for the most complete listing of French vocabulary, enroll in our French Vocabulary Mastery Course.

 Regardless of what amazing and innovative method you plan to use when learning French, you can’t ever ignore basic grammar.
-Yes I know, I know, it’s one of the most boring parts of learning French, but it doesn’t have to be that way.There are several good bite-sized grammar lessons in the Beginner Grammar category of Talk in French, but if you want a properly sorted grammar book with short and fun daily lessons, you may want to get your copy of 30 Days of Beginner’s French Grammar instead.
+Yes I know, I know, it’s one of the most boring parts of learning French, but it doesn’t have to be that way.There are several good bite-sized grammar lessons in the Beginner Grammar category of Talk in French, but if you want a properly sorted grammar book with short and fun daily lessons, you may want to check out our French Grammar Mastery Course.

 Another one of the important foundations you need to build as you start learning French is your listening comprehension skills.
 And what’s the best way to go about it?

 Practice, practice, practice!
 Make listening a habit (see related article about How to Make Listening a Habit here).

 I understand that it’s not easy to look for listening materials that you can use to practice.
 So I prepared some short dictation exercises for beginners.
 10 exercises to be exact and you can access it all for free below.

 Another thorn in a lot of new learners’ side is noun genders.
 Why oh why do things have to be either male or female?
 Well, the answer beats me, but I’ve found a way to beat it back.